All Episodes

 But I would kind of assume that somebody made a deal, wouldn't you?

-So if you really want to stir things up and get people talking about this forever, uh, the pardon would do it.
+So if you really want to stir things up and get people talking about this forever, the pardon would do it.

-And by the way, I don't have an opinion on whether it should be done or not, but um I would say yes to the pardon if it required her to talk and give up some names that maybe we hadn't heard before.
+And by the way, I don't have an opinion on whether it should be done or not, but I would say yes to the pardon if it required her to talk and give up some names that maybe we hadn't heard before.

 So if we could learn something that the victims or the country needs to know, I'm not as concerned about punishing her.

-Um she's been punished a little bit.
+I mean, she's been punished a little bit.

-Um I'm not as concerned about that as I am knowing what really happened.
+I'm not as concerned about that as I am knowing what really happened.

 Now, some of you would say the opposite.

-Um I would look at what use we could get from her, and if she could open the vault and tell us all the things that we really care about, really care about, but wouldn't find out any other way, I would uh reluctantly be in favor of a pardon, reluctantly, and I I would never back off reluctant, but maybe we'd have to see what we got in return.
+And if she could open the vault and tell us all the things that we really care about, really care about, but wouldn't find out any other way.

-The the people gotta know.
+The people got to know.

-That's that's not gonna happen.
+That's not going to happen.

 What about Diddy?

-It's hard for me to imagine that Trump would pardon Diddy, because I don't think Diddy has anything to offer.
+It's hard for me to imagine that Trump would pardon Diddy because I don't think Diddy has anything to offer.

 So I feel like Trump would say, you know what?